-Papayas contain a white milk-like sap (latex) substance which can cause irritation to skin and provoke an allergic reaction in some sensitized persons.
+Papayas contain a white milk-like sap (latex) substance that can cause irritation to the skin and provoke an allergic reaction in some sensitized persons.

 Pregnant women can safely use ripe papaya fruit.
 Unripe, green papaya should be avoided since it contains high levels of papain, a proteolytic enzyme.
 Additionally, unripe-papaya, its seeds, latex, and leaves also contain carpaine, an alkaloid that could be dangerous when eaten in high doses.
 Unripe papaya, however, can be eaten safely as a cooked vegetable.
 (Medical disclaimer).

 ≻≻-Back to Fruits from Papaya fruit.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.